-The book of Jeremiah was originally written in the Hebrew language and what we read of Jeremiah in our English Bibles is mostly translated from this Hebrew version.
-However, the Old Testament was also translated into common Greek about 250 years before Christ, so it included a version of Jeremiah in Greek.
+The book of Jeremiah was originally written in Hebrew.
+What we read as the book of Jeremiah in our English Bibles is mostly translated from this Hebrew version.
+However, the Old Testament – including Jeremiah – was translated into common Greek about 250 years before Christ.
+Thus Jeremiah in the Septuagint is in Greek.

-This translation of the Old Testament is called the “Septuagint” because it is said that the translation was made by seventy men (or maybe 72!) and “septuagint” means seventy in Latin.
+This translation of the Old Testament is called the “Septuagint” because history says that the translation was made by seventy men (or maybe 72!) and “septuagint” means seventy in Latin.
 This also is the source of the abbreviation “LXX” – seventy in Roman numerals – which is commonly used for the Septuagint.

-As you would expect from a translation, the Hebrew and Septuagint (LXX) versions of Jeremiah are mostly very similar but they are also different in some significant ways.
+As you would expect from a translation, the Hebrew and Septuagint (LXX) versions of Jeremiah are mostly very similar but they are also different in some significant ways that might surprise you.

 Overall, the Septuagint version shows signs that someone tried to put parts of the book in more chronological order – particularly the last few chapters of prophecy (Jeremiah 46-51).
 These were probably delivered in or before the 4th year of Jehoiakim, and the LXX inserts them in the middle of chapter 25.
 Thus to find a chapter in the LXX from chapter 26 onward, just add 7.
 There are a few extra changes also, but this is the basic picture.